 The Birch Hill Recreation Area is one of the premier cross-country skiing destinations in the country.
 Not only are our trails some of the best designed and maintained trails in the nation, but our buildings offer great places for before and after skiing activities as well as places to socialize.
 All this is offered by a joint effort by the Nordic Ski Club of Fairbanks and the Fairbanks North Star Borough Parks and Recreation Department.
 Although you can use the trails at any time, the gate to the recreation area is closed and locked from 10pm to 7am each day.

 The Jim Whisenhant Cross Country Ski Trails weave throughout the Birch Hill Recreation Area—which is owned by the Fairbanks North Star Borough—and onto adjacent military land.
 Our club maintains the trails throughout the year, including grooming for skate and classic skiing.
+See a map of the trails here.

 The recreation area has several buildings that are owned and maintained by the Fairbanks North Star Borough.